datosh/k8s-website/content/en/blog/_posts/2023-01-17-confidential-kubernetes.md

-Where Intel SGX aims to protect the context of a single process, [Intel's Trusted Domain Extensions](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-trust-domain-extensions.html) protects a full virtual machine and is therefore most closely comparable to AMD SEV.
+Where Intel SGX aims to protect the context of a single process, [Intel's Trusted Domain Extensions](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-trust-domain-extensions.html) protect a full virtual machine and are therefore most closely comparable to AMD SEV.

-As with SEV-SNP support for TDX was [merged in Linux Kernel 5.19](https://www.phoronix.com/news/Intel-TDX-For-Linux-5.19), but hardware support will land with [Saphire Rapids](https://en.wikipedia.org/wiki/Sapphire_Rapids) in early 2023.
+As with SEV-SNP, support for TDX was [merged in Linux Kernel 5.19](https://www.phoronix.com/news/Intel-TDX-For-Linux-5.19), but hardware support will land with [Saphire Rapids](https://en.wikipedia.org/wiki/Sapphire_Rapids) in early 2023.

 ## Overhead analysis